supertoq/OLED-Saver/README.md

 ## Basti's OLED-Saver
-Basti's OLED-Saver is a small tool that tries to prevent the device from standby, automatic suspending, sreen blanking and screen locking.
+Basti's OLED-Saver is a small tool that tries to prevent the device from standby, automatic suspending, screen blanking and screen locking.
 You can display a black fullscreen to protect the OLED from burn-in.

 ![oledsaver](oledsaver_preview_img1.png?raw=true)